The Emigrant (1994 film): Plot

-Unfortunately, Ram becomes caught up in an intertwined mesh of sexual, political, and religious intrigues.
+Ram becomes caught up in an intertwined mesh of sexual, political, and religious intrigues.
 Ram's relationship with Simihit and Amihar is far more complex than in the Biblical version of the story.
 Amihar is a eunuch, a former harem guard.
 His marriage to Simihit, former princess of a vanquished nation, was at first simply a political maneuver, but he later came to care deeply for her.
 Ram catches the eye of Simihit.
 As in the Bible, when Simihit is caught after making advances towards Ram, she tries to cover her tracks by accusing Ram of attempted rape.
 Amihar does not necessarily believe her.
 He asks Ram what happened, but Ram steadfastly defends Simihit's honor, leaving Amihar no choice but to have him thrown into prison.
 Simihit is deeply affected by Ram's willingness to accept prison rather than reveal her attempted infidelity and relents of her accusation, confessing the truth.
 After Ram's release, he becomes involved in a power struggle between the wealthy followers of Amun, chief of the traditional Egyptian pantheon, versus the oppressed followers of Aten, god of the monotheistic Atenist heresy.
 Although Simihit is a priestess of Amun, she is a secret convert to the Cult of Aten.
 Throughout these troubles, Ram is fiercely loyal to both Simihit and Amihar, and his loyalty is rewarded by his release from slavery.
 Over the subsequent years, he rises in stature, takes an Egyptian wife, and becomes a trusted adviser to Pharaoh.
 Severe famine strikes, and Joseph's brothers turn up asking for food.
 Ram toys with his brothers before revealing his identity, and they become reconciled.
 The movie ends with Ram and his family traveling back to his homeland and becoming reunited with his father.